jmacadie/ngu-wiki/ss/events/swordland/index.md

 - Swordshrine: The biggest building in the event with the most points, but no buffs

 ### Available from 30 mins
-- Undercellers: Appear in 3 waves at 30:00, 40:00 and 50:00.
+- Undercellars: Appear in 3 waves at 30:00, 40:00 and 50:00.
 Loot them for big point boosts

 ![Swordland Map](/assets/img/swordland-showdown-map-1024x576.webp)